-GARAGE 24' X 24' OR, 576 SQUARE FEET OF GARAGE SPACE- UNFINISHED GARAGE IS CURRENTLY OFFERED WITH HOME BUILDS OVER 1,551 SQUARE FEET.
+GARAGE Plans include, up to, 576 SQUARE FT OF GARAGE SPACE- UNFINISHED GARAGE IS CURRENTLY OFFERED WITH HOME BUILDS OVER 1,551 SQUARE FEET.
 GARAGE FIREWALL HUNG AND FIRE TAPED TO CODE.
 REMAINING GARAGE SPACE IS UNFINISHED.

 garage promotion is being offered for a limited time AND MAY END AT ANY TIME WITHOUT NOTICE.
 STANDARD SPECIFICATIONS ARE SUBJECT TO CHANGE WITHOUT NOTICE.
 JULY 16, 2016